“Home-tasted dish that never fails you!”

 I fried the potatoes beforehand, to crisp it a little.
 The texture of the pork meat was also a little crisped instead of soft and tender kind.
 Crispness makes the bites more interesting, indeed.

-See how I prepare it:
+See how I prepared it:

 300 gram of lean shoulder butt pork meat, thinly sliced